 - Advanced practice providers (nurse practitioner or physician’s assistant)

-- Other health care providers that treat you
+- Other health care providers who treat you

 Your SPC team will: